Basic Cardiovascular Sciences 2016 Scientific Sessions

 At the conclusion of the conference, participants will be able to:

-- Discuss new targets for drug discovery and opportunities to participate in the translational research required to identify new compounds and bring them into clinical trials.
+- Identify new targets for drug discovery and opportunities to participate in the translational research required to identify new interventions and bring them into clinical trials

 Continuing Medical Education Accreditation - Physicians